chenh19/lab/oligo_designing.md

 > - Note that Cas9 H840A nickase cuts the **opposite** strand of the *NGG* strand.
 > - Spacer longer than 20 bp will **not** increase the affinity, therefore always use 20 bp.
 Don't worry about the Tm for spacers.
 > - When designing pegRNAs, the spacers near the edited sites might not have high scores in gRNA designing tools (e.g., [IDT CRISPR-Cas9 gRNA checker](https://www.idtdna.com/site/order/designtool/index/CRISPR_CUSTOM)), which is OK.
 Prime editing uses nickase and if it cut offsite, it will not introduce the variant because the PBS won't align.
 > - When designing the RT, you should observe whether your editing can introduce or remove any RE cutting sites.
 You may also artificially introduce synonymous variants to the template to do that.
 RE sites will be beneficial in the later clone selection process.
+Ideally, the selected RE should only cut once in the genotyping region.
 > - When adding the RT and PBS, be careful with the direction.
 > - **Capping** and **poly-A tailing** are strongly recommended for *in vitro* transcription.